nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_patterns.md

 ## Fire and Forget ##

-This requires that both the acknowledgement flags in the handling specification extension are set to "false" or not present and would normally never return any response, however in some error circumstances where the flags cannot be read a response as illustrated will be returned.
+This requires that both the acknowledgement flags in the handling specification extension are set to "false" or not to be present.
+This would normally never return any response, however in some error circumstances where the acknowledgement flags cannot be read a response as illustrated will be returned.

 <a href="images/explore/Typical_sequence_1.png" target="_blank" style="width: 100%;max-width: 100%;"><b>Click to open in new window</b></a>